Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 Among these methods, MPC-based approaches have recently gained prominence due to their ability to optimize robot actions over a future time horizon while considering dynamic constraints.
 This enables proactive adjustments for maintaining safe and comfortable following behavior.
 MPC formulations can naturally integrate explicit constraints (e.g., speed limits, safety margins), and advances in solvers such as CasADi\cite{andersson2019casadi} make real-time optimization feasible.
 For instance, Sekiguchi \textit{et al.}\cite{sekiguchi2021uncertainty} introduce a nonlinear-MPC-based framework that predicts the target's future trajectory and integrates uncertainty as constraints, enabling proactive following within personal space without obstructing the target.
 In addition, they follow Hu \textit{et al.}\cite{hu2013design} to adaptively select the person-following position based on symmetry for avoiding obstruction to the target.
 In contrast, RL-based methods\cite{dewantara2016generation,leisiazar2023mcts,leisiazar2025adapting,kastner2022human} learn implicit policies from data using reward-driven training in simulation environments.
 These methods avoid manually defining constraints but are often limited by sim-to-real transfer issues and lack validation in large-scale real-world deployments.

-In addition to proxemics compliance and collision avoidance, maintaining target visibility is another critical aspect of RPF safety.
-Existing methods address this through active planning or person search.
+Beyond collision avoidance, occlusion avoidance represents another critical dimension of RPF safety.
+Occlusions caused by static structures (e.g., walls or furniture) or dynamic obstacles (e.g., surrounding pedestrians) may lead to temporary loss of the target, resulting in discontinuous or uncomfortable following behaviors.
+Existing approaches typically address this challenge via either active planning\cite{Hoeller2007Accompanying, yao2021iros, wang2024continuous} or person search\cite{ye2025rpf,algabri2021target,lee2018icra,kim2018architecture,chen2017integrating} strategies.

 Active planning anticipates occlusion events and proactively adjusts the robot's position to maintain line-of-sight.
 For example, Yao \textit{et al.}\cite{yao2021iros} address corner occlusion by predicting the target's turn and switching from back-following to side-following via a PD controller.
 While effective in specific cases, this method lacks flexibility to diverse occlusion scenarios.
 Wang \textit{et al.}\cite{wang2024continuous} propose a more flexible MPC-based approach that introduces human-human and human-obstacle occlusion constraints.
 However, while maximizing visibility, it may compromise proxemic comfort, resulting in overly distant following behaviors.

 Person search provides an alternative strategy when the target is lost.
 The most basic solution is to navigate the robot to the target's last known position\cite{chen2017integrating}.
 More advanced approaches leverage trajectory prediction techniques---such as linear regression\cite{algabri2021target}, Bayesian regression\cite{lee2018icra}, and SVM-based models\cite{kim2018architecture}---to estimate the target's future location.
 Despite improvements, these methods still struggle with occlusion in complex environments (e.g., U-turn corners).
 To address this, Ye \textit{et al.}\cite{ye2025rpf} represent the predicted trajectory probabilistically and construct a belief-guided field to incrementally update the likelihood of the target's presence.
 Furthermore, they introduce a fluid-following field for dynamically tracking occluders and an observation-based potential field to overtake them based on their motion patterns, thus addressing dynamic occlusion scenarios more robustly.